gabsn/company-crawler/README.md

 ## Commands

-1. Get all company page urls and put them in a Mongo database
+1. Get all company page urls and put them in linkedin_links collection

   ```bash
   crawl links
   ```

-2. Download each company page, parse it and put the data in another database
+2. Download each company page, parse it and put the data in linkedin_company collection

   ```bash
   crawl companies